Typhoid fever

 Key facts

-- Food or beverages contaminated by dirty hands or flies
+- Food or water contaminated by human waste

 - People living in areas that have poor water, sanitation and hygiene facilities and services